jpukg/Jpa-Hibernate/readme.md

 	  employee.setJoinDate(new Date());
 	```

-	above example will map database datetime datatype(default).
+	above example will map database datetime datatype(default). but some database don't support datetime,they support date or time only.if wish to map it to a DATE or TIME then `@Temporal` annotation is used

 	### @Temporal ###
 	| Element        | Value allow           | Default value  |
 	| ------------- |:-------------:| -----:|
 	| TemporalType     | DATE,TIME,DATETIME | DATETIME |
-	some database don't support datetime,they support date or time only

-	if wish to map it to a DATE or TIME then `@Temporal` annotation is used

 	```java
 	@Temporal(TemporalType.DATE)